Are you a researcher looking to post your study here? Visit our page on finding study participants.

 - Inform the attending physician that you would like an autopsy of the brain to be made and request a consent for autopsy form.

 - Complete a consent for autopsy form as follows:

-- indicate which location you would like the brain donation to be sent to: 1) Maritime Brain Tissue Bank or 2) Douglas-Bell Canada Brain Bank
+- Indicate which location you would like the brain donation to be sent to: 1) Maritime Brain Tissue Bank or 2) Douglas-Bell Canada Brain Bank, and

 - The on-call pathologist within the hospital is to be notified that a brain autopsy has been requested.